Favourited 1824 times

 A stay in Kratie is an opportunity to experience rural Cambodia, as few tourists ever will.

 In our village, there are no tourists.
-The local people are very welcoming, ready with smiles and "hellos", and the local children are always keen to practice their English with volunteers.
+The local people are very welcoming, ready with smiles and "hellos", and the local children are always keen to practice their English with foreigners.

-Volunteers will be living in the community, seeing 'real Cambodia', and learning how the locals really live - visiting the local market, eating local food and interacting with local people.
-Sometimes, there are opportunities to attend local activities such as Karaoke nights, and ceremonies such as weddings, birthday parties or the opening of a new house.
+You will be living in the community, seeing 'real Cambodia', and learning how the locals really live - visiting the local market, eating local food and interacting with local people.

-In this way, volunteers have the chance to learn about the way of life in this rural area of Cambodia.
+In this way, you will have the chance to learn about the way of life in this rural area of Cambodia.

-During volunteer's free time and on the weekends, Kratie is a lovely town to explore!
+During your free time , Kratie is a lovely town to explore!

-Volunteers can visit the town, take a trip to see the river dolphins, visit Kho Trong Island (and maybe even stay a night there in a home-stay or guest house), visit Sambok Mountain and the monkeys there, discover the forest, villages or ancient temples
+You can visit the town, take a trip to see the river dolphins, visit Kho Trong Island (and maybe even stay a night there in a home-stay or guest house), spend the day at Kampi resort, visit Phnom Sambok Pagoda and see the monkeys there, and discover the local villages and temples by bike.

 More information can be found by googling 'Things to do in Kratie', and 'Mekong Discovery Trail'.

-Volunteers could even go further afield to see more of Cambodia...
+You could even go further afield to see more of northeastern Cambodia...

-Visit Mondulkiri or Ratanakiri- both easy to do as a weekend trip.
+Visits to Mondulkiri or Ratanakiri provinces are both possible to do as a weekend trip.

-We are looking for volunteers, minimum age 20 years, to teach English and basic computer skills.
+We are looking for volunteers, minimum age 20 years, to teach English.
 You must have a mature attitude, and be a 'self starter'.

-TEACHING ENGLISH and BASIC IT. (typically need 4 volunteers at a time):
+TEACHING ENGLISH. (typically need 4 volunteers at a time):

-Teaching at the home-based school - Levels 1 - 7 for children and young adults, and conversation and grammar classes for adults, and at other classrooms.
-This is held in the early evening, after the children have attended State school.
+Teaching at the home-based school - Levels 1 - 6 for children 5-18 years, and conversation and grammar classes for adults.
+Our children's classes are from 5 - 6.15pm from Monday to Friday, after the children have attended State school.

-Lessons can include role-playing, singing songs, conversation and other ideas you have.
+Lessons are formal, but can include role-playing, conversation and other ideas you have., depending on the English level of the students and the size of the class.
 There is a curriculum for each level, and a monthly lesson plan for volunteers to follow.
+We do not play games in class.
 Teachers keep a record of what they've taught, and how the lesson was received by the students, every day in the appropriate level's log book so that we can monitor each student's progress.

 COMMUNICATION & FUNDRAISING